gacallea/myCardanoGuides/docs/NACG.md

 #### ADA Stat ####

 [ADA Stat](https://adastat.net/en) offers a minimalistic and elegant approach to stats for the explorer and pools.
 It is accurate and a pleasure to use and look at.
-Here's INSL as an example: [Insalada Stake Pool](https://adastat.net/en/pool/93756c507946c4d33d582a2182e6776918233fd622193d4875e96dd5795a348c) statistics.
+Here's SALAD as an example: [Insalada Stake Pool](https://adastat.net/en/pool/93756c507946c4d33d582a2182e6776918233fd622193d4875e96dd5795a348c) statistics.

 #### ADAtainement ####